capnemo/distributed-sort/readme.txt

 extent the differences in performance between it and the native sort on Linux.
-On Mac OS, the most likely exlpanation is that native sort is IO constrained.
+On Mac OS, the most likely exlpanation is that native sort is IO constrained. ssort is faster than the command line sort on Linux, MacOS and FreeBSD.

 Performance for different input sizes
 -------------------------------------